kodeFant/100-days-of-code/log.md

 **Plans for tomorrow:** I want to start building a conceptual restaurant app.
 I think I will try building it with WordPress REST API and React on the Front End.

 **Link to work:** [DrifterCode.com](https://driftercode.com), [kodeFant.no](https://kodefant.no) and [The Github repository](https://github.com/kodeFant/wp_kodefant)

+### Day 2: October 2st, 2018

+#####

+**Today's Progress:** I decided to work on making the CSS Grids on my site [DrifterCode (eng)](https://driftercode.com)/[kodeFant (no)](https://kodefant.no) work on Internet Explorer 11.
+It was a dreadful, but I finally made it work on post-view and blog list.
+Lots of credit goes to this [CSS-Tricks and their series about Grid in IE](https://css-tricks.com/css-grid-in-ie-debunking-common-ie-grid-misconceptions/).

+I chose to completely replace my auto-placement grid for Blog Posts with Flexbox as it did the excact same thing.
+I adapted the technique in part three of that CSS-Tricks series.

+**Thoughts:** It was a big effort making the CSS grid work with IE11, even when using autoprefixer with their grid support enables.

+I want to support IE11 because about [10 percent of Norwegians use IE](http://gs.statcounter.com/browser-market-share/all/norway), and lots of them are in large organisations.
+I of course want to make a good impression on these organisations.

+It's not fun adding support to IE11, but I think I learned something today that can be valuable in the time to come.

+I have chosen not to add the Bootstrap to my website.
+It makes stuff including grid easyer, but I wanted to really improve my skills on CSS.

+The upside to the hardships of today is that I found a fun CSS Grid Game: [Grid Garden](http://cssgridgarden.com/) :)

+**Plans for tomorrow:** I discovered that my pages-view on DrifterCode.com displays really poorly on IE11, so I will continue on that before moving on to a new project.

+**Link to work:** [DrifterCode.com](https://driftercode.com), [kodeFant.no](https://kodefant.no) and [The Github repository](https://github.com/kodeFant/wp_kodefant)